-UNLV is committed to excellence in education, research and patient care.
-In addition to offering an excellent curriculum, the UNLV School of Dental Medicine also provides quality, low cost dental services to Southern Nevadans.
+UNLV is committed to excellence in education, empirically-based research, and patient-care.
+In addition to offering a distinguished curriculum, the UNLV School of Dental Medicine (UNLV SDM) also provides quality, low-cost dental services to Southern Nevadans.

-- Provide excellence in patient-centered clinical care, patient education and statewide community outreach programs
+- Provide excellence in patient-centered clinical care initiatives, offer relevant patient education, and support statewide community outreach programs.

-- Implement a progressive and innovative curriculum integrating biomedical, behavioral, and clinical sciences to ensure competent, contemporary oral health care providers.
+- Implement a progressive and innovative curriculum that integrates biomedical, behavioral, and clinical sciences to promote competent, up-to-date oral health care providers.

-- Provide an environment conducive to scholarly activities and collaborative research.
+- Maintain an environment that supports scholarly activities and collaborative research.

-- Cultivate a diverse faculty of excellence through a program of professional academic opportunities, internal development, recruitment and retention.
+- Cultivate a diverse faculty of excellence through programs that offer professional academic opportunities, internal development courses, and focuses on recruitment and retention.

 We are proud of our many health professions programs and pleased that you are interested in pursuing a career in the health sciences.
 Our mission is to provide quality, student-centered certificate and degree programs designed to meet the needs of our local and state communities.
 The following links will give you a more detailed understanding of the programs we offer.